dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/snapshots.md

 Snapshots cannot be rebuilt.
 As such, it's a good idea to put snapshots in a separate schema so end users know they are special.
 From there, you may want to set different privileges on your snapshots compared to your models, and even run them as a different user (or role, depending on your warehouse) to make it very difficult to drop a snapshot unless you really want to.

 ## Snapshot query best practices

-With regards to the specific query to write in your snapshot, we recommend that you:
+#### Snapshot source data.
-* **Snapshot source data.** Your models should then select from these snapshots, treating them like regular data sources.
+Your models should then select from these snapshots, treating them like regular data sources.
 As much as possible, snapshot your source data in its raw form and use downstream models to clean up the data

-* **Use the `source` function in your query.** This helps when understanding data lineage in your project.
+#### Use the `source` function in your query.
+This helps when understanding data lineage in your project.

-* **Include as many columns as possible.** In fact, go for `select *` if performance permits!
+#### Include as many columns as possible.
+In fact, go for `select *` if performance permits!
 Even if a column doesn't feel useful at the moment, it might be better to snapshot it in case it becomes useful – after all, you won't be able to recreate the column later.

-* **Avoid joins in your snapshot query.** Joins can make it difficult to build a reliable `updated_at` timestamp.
+#### Avoid joins in your snapshot query.
+Joins can make it difficult to build a reliable `updated_at` timestamp.
 Instead, snapshot the two tables separately, and join them in downstream models.

-* **Limit the amount of transformation in your query.** If you apply business logic in a snapshot query, and this logic changes in the future, it can be impossible (or, at least, very difficult) to apply the change in logic to your snapshots.
+#### Limit the amount of transformation in your query.
+If you apply business logic in a snapshot query, and this logic changes in the future, it can be impossible (or, at least, very difficult) to apply the change in logic to your snapshots.

 Basically – keep your query as simple as possible!
 Some reasonable exceptions to these recommendations include:
 * Selecting specific columns if the table is wide.